idworkin/McMasterDataLunch/StatisticsResourcesToGetStarted.md

 # Statistics resources to get started.

 This is based on a discussion led by Susan Marsh-Rollo (Nov 23rd 2018) about how to get ready for taking a class like Bio708, or just get yourself started with learning statistics from a few different perspectives.
+Not meant to be comprehensive, just suggestions from discussions.

 ## Primary resources